dengel29/oddle-react-task/README.md

 # Oddle React Task

+The deployed app is deployed on AWS Amplify and can be found [here](https://master.d1da3qvbxoqw2b.amplifyapp.com/).

 This project was built as a front-end take-home test for [Oddle](https://oddle.me).
 Thanks a lot for this opportunity!
 While you're evaluating this code I want gently to remind you this is my first time writing React; I tried my best to absorb as many best practices and high level concepts as possible, but I know it's not perfect.
 Either way I appreciate the opportunity and am looking forward to any feedback.

 ## How it works